-The Series C cumulative preferred units were issued to Margaret Rauscher IRA LLC (Margaret Rauscher is the wife of our manager Eric Rauscher).
+Series C cumulative preferred units ("Series C Preferred Units") were issued to Margaret Rauscher IRA LLC (Margaret Rauscher is the wife of one of our independent managers, Eric A. Rauscher) in March 2017, and to an IRA owned by William Myrick, another one of our independent managers, in April 2017.
 They are redeemable by the Company at any time, upon a change of control or liquidation, or by the investor any time after 6 years from the initial date of purchase.
-The Series C units have a fixed value which is their purchase price, and preferred liquidation and distribution rights.
-Yearly distributions of 12% of the Series C units' value (provided profits are available) will be made quarterly.
-This rate can increase if our interest rates on our Note Program rise above 12%.
-Dividends can be reinvested monthly into additional Series C units.
+The Series C Preferred Units have a fixed value which is their purchase price, and preferred liquidation and distribution rights.
+Yearly distributions of 12% of the Series C Preferred Units' value (provided profits are available) will be made quarterly.
+This rate can increase if any interest rate on our Note Program rises above 12%.
+Dividends can be reinvested monthly into additional Series C Preferred Units.